hapijs/rule-scope-start/README.md

 If the string `'allow-one-liners'` is passed as the first option to this rule, then functions whose bodies contain zero or one statements are allowed to be written on a single line.
+This defaults to `true` for arrow functions, and `false` otherwise.

 ### `max-in-one-liner`